yamiou/astra/samples-aux/README.txt

 =======

 Make sure you have already run the commands above to install sample prerequisites.
+You will also need to install CMake 3.2+ with this command:
+$ brew install cmake

-In the terminal, change directories to the Astra SDK samples/ directory, then:
+Then, in the terminal, change directories to the Astra SDK samples/ directory, then:
 $ mkdir build && cd build
 $ cmake -DCMAKE_BUILD_TYPE=Release ..
 $ make